The Nightmare Before Christmas: Concerts

 A live concert, produced by Disney Concerts, was held at the Hollywood Bowl in October 2015 and was followed by subsequent performances in 2016 and 2018.
 The shows featured Elfman, O'Hara, and Page reprising their roles from the film.
 In December 2019, this show came to Europe, with dates in Edinburgh, Glasgow, London and Dublin.

 A one-night-only virtual benefit concert presentation of the film, presented by The Actors Fund and produced by James Monroe Iglehart with the cooperation of Burton, Elfman, Disney and Actors' Equity Association, streamed on October 31, 2020.
 100% of the proceeds will benefit the Lymphoma Research Foundation, as a response to the COVID-19 pandemic and its impact on the performing arts.
 The cast included Iglehart as Oogie Boogie, along with Rafael Casal as Jack Skellington, Adrienne Warren as Sally, Danny Burstein as Santa Claus and the Narrator, Nik Walker as Lock, Lesli Margherita as Shock and Rob McClure as Barrel.
 Rounding out the cast were Kathryn Allison, Jenni Barber, Erin Elizabeth Clemons, Fergie L. Phillipe, Jawan M. Jackson and Brian Gonzalez.

 In October 2021, Disney hosted a live-to-film concert of Tim Burton's The Nightmare Before Christmas for two nights at LA's Banc of California Stadium on October 29 and 31.
 The show featured Billie Eilish singing as Sally and Danny Elfman reprising his role as Jack.
-Ken Page reprised the role of Oogie Boogie, while "Weird Al" Yankovic sang as Lock.
+Ken Page reprised the role of Oogie Boogie, while "Weird Al" Yankovic sang as Shock.
 The concert included a full orchestra led by acclaimed conductor John Mauceri to perform the film's score and songs live.

 In October 2021, Disney announced that they were hosting another live-to-film concert at the OVO Arena Wembley in London on December 9 and 10, 2022.
-The show featured Elfman and Page reprising respective their roles, while John Mauceri returned as conductor alongside the BBC Concert Orchestra.
+The show featured Elfman and Page reprising their respective roles, while John Mauceri returned as conductor alongside the BBC Concert Orchestra.
 Acclaimed singer and songwriter Phoebe Bridgers took on the role of Sally.

+In October 2023, Disney hosted another concert from October 27–29 at the Hollywood Bowl.
+Elfman, Page, Catherine O'Hara, and other guest stars are set to appear, including Halsey, who is sharing the role of Sally with O'Hara.
+However, days before the concert, Halsey dropped out from her role due to a "scheduling conflict".
+In September 2025, it was announced the show would return to the Hollywood Bowl on October 25 and 26 of that same year.
+Elfman will return as Jack, with Keith David as Oogie-Boogie, Janelle Monae as Sally, Riki Lindhome as Shock, and John Stamos as Lock.

 Other media

 Disney Interactive Studios released an As Told by Emoji animated adaptation of The Nightmare Before Christmas in 2016, which can be found on their official YouTube channel.
-In 2019, a behind-the-scenes podcast series about The Nightmare Before Christmas was made, featuring the animators, producers and other crew discussing the making of the movie, totaling 38 episodes.
+In 2024, Lego released a two-thousand-piece set, which includes three locations from the film: Spiral Hill, Jack Skellington's house, and Halloween Town Hall.